-This is the only place in your vehicle where you can use a child restraint with a top strap.

-- Put the restraint on the seat.
-Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say.

-- 3. Pull out the vehicle's safety belt and run the lap part through or around the restraint.
+- This is the only place in your vehicle where you can use a child restraint with a top strap. - Put the restraint on the seat.
+Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.

 The child restraint instructions will show you how.

-See if the shoulder belt would go in front of the child's face or neck.
-If so, put it behind the child restraint. - Buckle the belt.
-Make sure the release button faces upward or outward, so you'll be able to unbuckle it quickly if you ever need to.
+If the shoulder belt goes in front of the child's face or neck, put it behind the child restraint.

+5. Buckle the belt.

+Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.